Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: Introduction

-\citet{holtzman-etal-2021-surface} propose that this phenomenon can result in underestimates of model performance, and refer to it as the \textbf{surface form competition} (``SFC'') hypothesis.
-Motivated by this, they propose to use a \emph{probability normalization} method, \pmidc, as a way to address the SFC issue, thereby (according to the SFC hypothesis) increasing model performance.
-In the same spirit, other probability normalization methods have also been proposed \cite{zhao-etal-2021-calibrate, malkin-etal-2022-coherence}, and their merit assessed in terms of end task accuracy.

 However, accuracy improvements may be attributable to multiple sources.
-Thus, without a metric to directly measure SFC or, more generally, a model's attentiveness to valid answer choices,\footnote{For brevity, we will henceforth write `attentiveness' to mean `attentiveness to valid answer choices'.} it is difficult to assess whether the increased accuracy of these methods is, in fact, a consequence of reduced SFC or increased attentiveness.
+Without a metric to directly measure SFC, it is difficult to assess whether the increased accuracy is, in fact, a consequence of reduced SFC, or something else.

-To address this gap, we propose a mathematical formalism for studying this phenomenon and use it to investigate four research questions: \begin{enumerate}[itemsep=1ex] \item \textbf{How can we measure SFC?} We propose \underline{total probability mass on valid answer choices} as a metric for a model's attentiveness to answer choices, and use it to upper bound the extent and impact of SFC (\cref{ssec:measurement}).
+To address this gap, we propose a mathematical formalism for studying SFC and use it to investigate the following four research questions.

+\textbf{1.~How can we measure SFC?} We propose to measure \underline{total probability mass on answer choices} (abbreviated as \pma), and use it to upper bound the extent and impact of SFC (\cref{ssec:measurement}).

-\item \textbf{How can a model's attentiveness be increased?} Lack of attentiveness is a consequence of an inherently \emph{under-constrained} output space that arises from the model failing to understand the task format.
-We use this observation to explain a simple way of increasing attentiveness: using in-context learning with prompts containing answer choices (\cref{ssec:in-context-examples} and \cref{ssec:labels_vs_questions}).
-We demonstrate its empirical success across 6 LMs and 3 datasets (\cref{ssec:sfc_reduction}).
+\textbf{2.~How can we reduce SFC's effect?} Low \pma is a consequence of an inherently \emph{under-constrained} output space that arises from the model failing to understand the task format.
+We use this observation to explain a simple way of \textbf{increasing PMA}: in-context learning with prompts containing answer choices (\cref{ssec:in-context-examples} and \cref{ssec:labels_vs_questions}).
+We demonstrate the success of this approach across 6 LMs and 3 MC datasets (\cref{ssec:sfc_reduction}).
+We find, for instance, that when using this prompt with instruction-tuned LMs and just 2 in-context examples, on all 3 datasets, SFC simply couldn't have affected the prediction in more than 5\% of instances.